dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 There are three start-up states when using or launching the Cloud IDE:

 - **Creation start &mdash;** This is the state where you are starting the IDE for the first time.
 You can also view this as a *cold start* (see below), and you can expect this state to take longer because the git repository is being cloned.
-- **Cold start &mdash;** This is the process of starting a new develop session, which will be available for you for three hours.
-The environment automatically turns off three hours after the last activity.
+- **Cold start &mdash;** This is the process of starting a new develop session, which will be available for you for one hour.
+The environment automatically turns off one hour after the last activity.
 This includes compile, preview, or any dbt invocation, however, it *does not* include editing and saving a file.
-- **Hot start &mdash;** This is the state of resuming an existing or active develop session within three hours of the last activity.
+- **Hot start &mdash;** This is the state of resuming an existing or active develop session within one hour of the last activity.

 ### Work retention